 Memories of Rushmere Village in the 20's and 30's by Don Lewis and Walter Turner

 Thanks to Linda Douglas who provided us with this copy.
-This is a truly remarkable resource giving an insight into the people and customs of the time and can be found in pdf format by clicking here
+View this truly remarkable resource giving an insight into the people and customs of the time. (pdf)

-Another find by Linda Douglas, we are not quite sure of the date of this piece, but it does contain some interesting information.
-Click here to download
+Another find by Linda Douglas, we are not quite sure of the date of this piece, but you can view it.
+It does contain some interesting information.

-Found by one of parish councillors in a bookshop in Felixstowe.
+Found by one of parish councillors in a bookshop in Felixstowe you can view it.
 We think this was written in 1930 by Teresa Chevallier sister of Clement Chevallier who served in WW1.
 Teresa never married and lived in the village for most of her life and died in 1978.
-Click here to download